-Figure A: Measurements of HFC-134a at the Zeppelin station indicates a twofold increase in concentration levels over the past five years.
+Figure A: Measurements of HFC-134a at the Zeppelin station indicates more than a twofold increase in concentration levels over the past six years.
+Methylchloroform (CH3CCl3), regulated by the Montreal protocol, have a clear downward trend over the same period.